SAP/abap-cleaner/docs/usage.md

     --targetfile        Target file name to which the cleanup result will be saved.
                         Without this option, the cleanup result will be written to the standard output.
-    --overwrite         Overwrite target file if it already exists.
+    --targetdir         Target directory name to which the cleanup files will be saved If not supplied, --sourcedir will be the target diretory --overwrite         Overwrite target file if it already exists.
                         Without this option, an error will be raised if the target file already exists.
     --partialresult     Restrict output to the cleanup result of the --linerange (if supplied).